oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 [Table 45: DISCONNECT packet]{.underline}

-As with MQTT, the DISCONNECT packet is sent by a client to indicate that it wants to close the Virtual connection.
+As with MQTT, the DISCONNECT packet is sent by a client to indicate that it wants to delete the Virtual connection.
 The gateway will acknowledge the receipt of that packet by returning a DISCONNECT to the client.
 A server or gateway may also send a DISCONNECT to a client, e.g. in case a gateway, due to an error, cannot map a received packet to a client.
-Upon receiving such a DISCONNECT packet, a client should try to set up the Virtual
+Upon receiving such a DISCONNECT packet, a client should try to create another Virtual
-Connection again by sending a CONNECT packet to the gateway or server.
+Connection by sending a CONNECT packet to the gateway or server.

+[A Server MUST NOT send a DISCONNECT until after it has sent a CONNACK with Reason Code of less than 0x80 \[MQTT-SN-3.1.23-1\].]{.mark}

 A DISCONNECT packet with a *Session Expiry Interval* field is sent by a client when it wants to go to the "asleep" state.
 The receipt of this packet is also acknowledged by the gateway by means of a DISCONNECT packet.

 #### 3.1.23.1 Length & Packet Type

 The first 2 or 4 bytes of the packet are encoded according to the variable length packet header format.
-Please refer to section 1.8.2 for a detailed description.
+Refer to [[section 2.1]{.underline}](#structure-of-an-mqtt-sn-control-packet) for a detailed description.

 #### 3.1.23.2 Disconnect Flags